We're upgrading one of the North West's busiest routes to prepare for faster trains with more space for passengers

 Lostock station and Rumworth Road

-We are installing a new substation to the east of Lostock station.
+We're installing a new substation to the east of Lostock station.
 The substation forms a vital part of our plans to enable greener and quieter electric trains to run in the future.
-To allow our engineers to install the new equipment, a small area of Lostock station’s car park will be temporarily closed between May and November 2017.
+To allow our engineers to install the new equipment, a small area of Lostock station’s car park will be temporarily closed until completion in March 2018.

-In addition to the substation work, we’re also rebuilding part of Rumworth Road railway bridge to make space for the future upgrade of the line between Lostock and Wigan.
-To enable this work, there will be a road closure from 22 May to November 2017.
-Pedestrian access will be maintained via a temporary footbridge and diversions for road users will be clearly signposted.
+In addition to the substation work, we’ve finishing building part of Rumworth Road railway bridge to make space for the future upgrade of the line between Lostock and Wigan.